wesaustin/wesaustin.github.io/research.md

 4. School Bus Diesel Emissions and Academic Performance: A National Study

-5. Natural Disasters, Mental Health, and Risky Behaviors (with Alberto Chong and Michele Baggio)
+5. Natural Disasters, Mental Health, and Risky Behaviors (with Alberto Chong, Michele Baggio, and Yasin Civelek)